 is a multi-national company that offers innovative, technology-based educational solutions and services for the K-12 program of the education market.
 We are a subsidiary of Eduspec Holdings Bhd., the No. 1 K-12 IT Education provider in Asia with more than 31-years of strong international curriculum advancements established in Kuala Lumpur, Malaysia.
-We provide a leading-edge STEM education platform through our partnerships with top global educational institutions such as Carnegie Mellon Robotics Academy (CMRA) and VEX Robotics.
+We provide a leading-edge STEM education platform through years of research and development having collaborated with top global educational institutions around the world.
 Our Educational programs are accredited and certified by various global certifying bodies with only the highest standards in the provision of the latest industry-relevant curriculum around the world.
 We also offer continuous professional development and training for educators here and abroad.

 The STEM with Robotics Program is recommended to be implemented as a standalone program, provided that the school can spare additional time.
 The Program is implemented at least 1 hour a week or more.